grzesiekkedzior/DriverSentinel/README.md

 > Use it at your own risk and do not rely on it for production or critical security analysis.

 ### 💰 Donate via PayPal
-You can support TuneScape by sending a donation through PayPal:
+You can support Project by sending a donation through PayPal:
 [![Donate via PayPal](https://img.shields.io/badge/Donate%20via%20PayPal-00457C?logo=paypal&logoColor=white&style=for-the-badge)](https://www.paypal.com/donate/?hosted_button_id=MW4VMJ8YHSZF2)

 Or simply scan the QR code below: